GrinonBarrett/Taksidos/Grimoires.md

 $6,000, 2.5 lbs.
 A generic tome contains 3 randomly determined basic spells at their minimum tier.
 These are often the result of one recording their own notes and transcribing other materials.

+**Tome of the Cloud Shaper**
+$10,000, 2.5 lbs.
+A tome written by a mage with an unusual talent.
+This grimoire contains the following spells at the indicated tiers;
+* Call Lightning, 1st
+* Set Breath, 1st
+* Sunshower, 2nd
+* Synnefopothy, 3rd
+* Venting Burst, 2nd

 **Tome of the Pyromancer**
 $8,000, 2.5 lbs.
 One of a number of tomes written by one who has become obssessed with fire magic.
 This grimoire contains the following spells at the indicated tiers;